lpsm-dev/personal-resume/README.md

 </p>

 <p align="center">
-  👽 his is a simples npm package of my personal resume in a CLI way 👽
+  👽 This is a simples npm package of my personal resume in a CLI way 👽
 </p>

 <p align="center">